Things landlords cannot do in New Jersey

 • Landlord responsibilities include issuing timely repairs, meeting building codes, and providing disclosures on property risks.

-• Understanding and abiding by anti-discrimination laws are crucial for ethical and legal rental practices.
+• Understanding and abiding by anti-discrimination laws are important for ethical and legal rental practices.

 • Evictions must follow due process, with appropriate notices provided and legal reasons established.